Aeliot-Tm/todo-registrar/README.md

 It has setters:
 1. `setFinder` - accepts instance of configured finder of php-files.
 2. `setRegistrar` - responsible for configuration of registrar factory.
-It accepts as type of registrar with its config as instans of custom registrar factory.
+It accepts as type of registrar with its config as instance of custom registrar factory.
 3. `setTags` - array of detected tags.
 It supports "todo" and "fixme" by default.
    You don't need to configure it when you want to use only this tags.
 Nevertheless, you have to set them when you want to use them together with your custom tags.